 The distinctive domed round front part of our buildings was designed to host`London Inter Faith Centre` – a Christian hosted place of engagement, study and interaction between people of different faiths, beliefs and ideologies.
 It is a joint project of both the Church of England and United Reformed Church, both of whom worship within the Church of St Anne and St Andrew.

-The inter faith work based here relates to and is an expression of our Christian ministry of being “true to self and open to others”.
+For the past 20 years, the inter faith work based here related to and was an expression of our Christian ministry of being “true to self and open to others”.
 That is to say the inter faith work is not a separate and detached specialism but rather is very much related to the rest of our Christian living.

 St Anne’s Congregation remains committed to working closely with our neighbours and friends of other faiths, and look forward to exploring what this will look like in the future.